isurunix/json-formatter/gecko/README.md

 - Or use **Enter** to go to the next match and **Shift+Enter** for previous match
 - The current match is highlighted in orange, other matches in brown

+### Copy to Clipboard

+- Click the **📋** button in the search toolbar to copy the formatted JSON to your clipboard
+- A green checkmark will appear briefly to confirm the copy was successful

 ## Project Structure

 ```